|Court:||United States District Court for the Southern District of Florida|

 On August 3, 2020, the Court appointed City of Fort Lauderdale General Employees’ Retirement System, Alaska Permanent Fund, and the City of Plantation Police Officers’ Pension Fund Lead Plaintiffs in the case against Ryder.
 On October 5, 2020, Lead Plaintiffs filed their Amended Complaint.
 On May 12, 2022 the Court denied Defendants’ motion to dismiss in its entirety, finding that the alleged misstatements were materially false and misleading and that Plaintiffs adequately alleged that Defendants acted with scienter.
 The Court found that “Plaintiffs have pleaded facts alleging that Defendants possessed information that did not support Defendants’ opinions as articulated to investors.”

 On June 24, 2022 the Parties submitted a joint case management report and proposed schedule, and on June 27, the Court entered a Scheduling Order, setting a two-week trial to begin on June 17, 2024.
-In addition, the Parties are required to engage in court-ordered mediation, submit a mediation proposal by July 29, 2022 and complete court-ordered mediation by October 28, 2023.
-Plaintiffs filed opening class certification papers on September 23, 2022.
-Defendants filed their opposition to class certification on December 16, 2022.
-Plaintiffs’ reply is due February 17, 2023.
-All discovery, including expert discovery, is required to be complete by October 13, 2023.
-All pretrial motions, including motions for summary judgment and Daubert motions, must be filed by November 10, 2023.
+In addition, the Parties are required to engage in and complete court-ordered mediation by October 28, 2023.
+Plaintiffs filed opening class certification papers on September 23, 2022, Defendants filed their opposition to class certification on December 16, 2022, and Plaintiffs filed a reply on February 17, 2023.